plokhotnyuk/f-interpolators-in-Dotty-macros/README.md

 ### Project

-This project consists of the implementation of the f-interpolator in Dotty macros.
+This is a semester project consisting in implementing Dotty macros for the f-interpolator.
+The project started in february 2019 and it should be done in June 2019.